Enjoy Our Trails Safely

 Additionally while the water may look inviting on a hot summer’s day, please be aware that the current can increase suddenly if it starts to rain, or during and after stormy periods.
 Any swimming is at the hiker’s own risk.

 Closed toe footwear is also recommended when hiking on the Manuels River trails.

-Bikes are not permitted on the Manuels River trails.
+Motorised vehicles are not permitted on the Manuels River trails.

 Have a safe and enjoyable experience on our trails!

 If you have any concerns with the trail conditions or notice anything that should be brought to our attention, please feel free to report to us either directly at the Manuels River Hibernia Interpretation Centre or call us at (709) 834-2099.
 Thanks!